dl-solarity/hardhat-migrate/README.md

 - `only` : The number of the migration that will be applied. **Overrides from and to parameters.**
 - `skip`: The number of migration to skip. **Overrides only parameter.**
 - `wait` : The number of confirmations to wait for after the transaction is mined.
-- `verify` : The flag indicating whether the contracts should be verified.
+- `verify` : The flag indicating whether the contracts have to be verified after all migrations.
 - `verifyParallel` : The size of the batch for verification.
 - `verifyAttempts` : The number of attempts to verify the contract.
 - `pathToMigrations` : The path to the folder with the specified migrations.